11bus11/book-store1/README.md

 #### Unfixed bugs
 - It is possible to add more products than there is in stock to the bag.
 If you do all you get is a message saying you added a higher amount than the current stock and that the shipping of these products will be delayed due to this.
+- If there is an image url, which does not work, the website will not show the substitution image.
+This is because the if-statememt only checks if there is an image url, not if it acctually works. the reason for this bug existing is time constraints.
+I prioritised larger issues before this.

 ### Deployment
 This project was deployed with Heroku.